VINURIRODRIGO/VINURIRODRIGO/README.md

 ### Hi there 👋

-I am **DeepaJarout(JavaScript Full-stack Developer)**.
+I am **Vinuri Rodrigo(JavaScript Full-stack Developer)**.
 I ✨ like ✨  problem-solving, traveling, photography, dancing, video games, conversations.
 I ✨ like ✨  to explore new places with different traditions and cultures.

 - 🔭 I’m currently working on Node JS
 - 🌱 I’m currently learning Docker